build-on-aws/custom-provider-with-terraform-plugin-framework/README.md

 terraform plan
 ```

-Once the command completes, you should no more warnings.
+Once the command completes, you should have no more warnings.

 ```bash
 Terraform will perform the following actions: